Western-Fanshawe Collaborative BScN Program

 Program Structure

-Western University and London's Fanshawe College are partners in offering a four-year Bachelor of Science in Nursing (BScN) degree.
-This arrangement allows for more students to be accepted into the program.
-The curriculum offered at both sites is identical and students develop the same skills and knowledge base regardless of where they start the program.
+Western University and Fanshawe College, both located in London, ON, are partners in offering a four-year Bachelor of Science in Nursing (BScN) degree.
+A common curriculum is offered at both sites and students develop the same skills and knowledge base regardless of where they start the program.
 All students who successfully complete the program receive a BScN from Western.

 Western University Site